BlackSilverFox/ResearchProjectGP/README.md

 ### BT
 #### Structure
 As the name says, behavior trees (BT) are trees consisting of nodes.
-These nodes have different functions and are grouped according to usage in composites, decorators and leafs.
+These nodes have different functions and are grouped according to usage in composites, decorators and leafs.<br/>
 Each of these nodes will return a status:
 * Running
 * Success